mrocklin/thesis/trs-introduction.md

 *   Mathematical programmers can focus on much smaller units of software
 *   Algorithmic programmers are isolated from the mathematics
-*   Smaller transformations can be more effectively verified
+*   Smaller transformations can be verified more effectively
-*   Isolated coordination systems can be more effectively verified
+*   Isolated coordination systems can be verified more effectively
 *   Multiple independent coordination systems can interact with the same set of transformations
 *   Multiple sets of transformations can interact with the same coordination systems

 In Section \ref{sec:pattern} we discuss the pattern matching problem in the context of computer algebra.
 In Section \ref{sec:search} we pose the problem of coordinating these rules as a graph search problem.
 Respectively these address parts 2 and 3 listed above.
-We discuss background and exisitng solutions in Section \ref{sec:trs-background} and implement a matrix algebra language in one of these solutions in Section \ref{sec:matrix-rewriting-maude}.
+We discuss background and existing solutions in Section \ref{sec:trs-background} and implement a matrix algebra language in one of these solutions in Section \ref{sec:matrix-rewriting-maude}.
 Finally we discuss our approach to these problems in Sections \ref{sec:term}, \ref{sec:logpy}, and \ref{sec:search-direct}.

 In Section \ref{sec:voltron} we demonstrate the utility of these tools by implementing a mathematically informed linear algebra compiler with minimal math/compilers expertise overlap.